quantaosun/Dock-MD-FEP/README.md

 ############################################# Updated on 24/12/2022####################################

-## To install the workflow online with Colab
+## To use the workflow online with Colab

 ```$Google_Drive_Path``` is the path in your Google drive where you want to store the simulation data, and it should be provided by you.
 ![image](https://user-images.githubusercontent.com/75652473/208653399-3ee09d6c-f5be-4fff-b784-9d3a282ad65f.png)